BE-Webdesign/wp-graphql-docs/using.md

 ```

 ### Future Client Library
-When the server side portion of GraphQL is more developed and features proper authentication, security measures, and better infrastructure, a JavaScript client library will be developed to make it quick and easy to use WP GraphQL client side in JavaScript.
-Alternatively, Relay can be used once WP GraphQL is Relay compliant.
+When the server side of WP GraphQL is more developed, featuring proper authentication, security measures, and better infrastructure, a JavaScript client library will be developed to make it quick and easy to use WP GraphQL client side.
+Relay can be used once WP GraphQL is Relay compliant.